 10. Explore Green options.
 If it’s important to you it’s easy to review options including Green Power or Carbon Offset plans.

-If you’re serious about finding a good deal you may want to know a little more about each tip.
-(6 minutes read for those that want to go deeper)
+If you’re serious about finding a good deal you may want to read a little more about each tip.

 1. Know how much electricity you use.

 It’s important to understand how much energy you use (measured in kWh) and when you use it.
 Because plans are designed for different types of users, using your own unique user profile helps provide the most accurate result from a comparison.
 A recent electricity bill will include the information you need to compare properly including details of your tariff type (anytime or time of use), the quantity of electricity used over a period of time (kWh), plus other factors such as solar export and concessions.
 If this information isn’t valued in the comparison or you don’t enter it, then the results could be less than ideal.